-For bicycle and pedestrian facilities, Sammamish's MMLOS is based on Level of Traffic Stress (LTS).
 LTS is a metric based on user perception of personal comfort and/or safety.
 LTS is the recommended standard of practice for bicycle and pedestrian system planning; the Washington Department of Transportation (WSDOT) Design Manual M 22-01.22 Chapters 1510 and 1520 define a planning-level methodology.
 The WSDOT Design Manual methodology was used as the basis for the LTS analysis a full list of tables can be found in Appendix A. At a minimum the numeric LTS rating is based on Average Daily Traffic (AADT), posted speed, and the number of travel lanes. .

 Bicycle LTS (BLTS) and Pedestrian LTS (PLTS) are expressed on a scale of 1 to 4, where a higher LTS score represents lower level of user comfort.
-Bicycle and pedestrian LTS categories are defined and illustrated in Table 12 and Figure 19 and Figure 20, where a designation of LTS 4 equals the lowest level of comfort, LTS 3 equals low level of comfort, LTS 2 equals a high level of comfort and LTS 1 equals highest level of comfort.
+Bicycle and pedestrian LTS categories are defined and illustrated in Table 11 and Figure 20 and Figure 21, where a designation of LTS 4 equals the lowest level of comfort, LTS 3 equals low level of comfort, LTS 2 equals a high level of comfort and LTS 1 equals highest level of comfort.

 A BLTS and a PLTS score was calculated for each functionally classified (collector or arterial) street segment in Sammamish.
-LTS 4 was assigned to street segments evaluated that included a sidewalk on only one side of the street.
+Both sides of the street (i.e. northbound and southbound) were evaluated for LTS, and the worse of the two sides of the street is assigned to the street overall.